Karp Smażony

 Carp seems to suffer from a bad reputation.
 In some countries (especially in North America and Australia) it’s even considered… a pest.

 In Poland, carp rose to fame under the Communist regime.
-It was inexpensive and easy to farm, making it a perfect fish to cover the gaps in food supply.
+It was inexpensive and easy to farm, making it a perfect fish to cover the gaps in the food supply.
 Today, carp is rarely consumed outside of the festive period.

 Not a fan of fried fish?
 There’s another popular Christmas dish called a “Jewish-style Carp”: a sweet stuffed fish, covered in firm carp aspic.
 We’ll cook it next time :)